 - Overall, Nectar is a popular online bed because it has just about everything someone would want in a memory foam mattress.
 It’s comfortable, suitable for all sleeper types (especially for back and stomach sleepers) and maybe the most appealing thing of all, affordable.

 - Nectar offers multiple mattresses for you to choose from.
-For this review, we’re going to focus on the flagship original Purple mattress.
+For this review, we’re going to focus on the flagship original Nectar mattress.

 Honest Nectar Mattress Video Review

 What Our Experts Say About Nectar

 I love firmer memory foam beds so Nectar is right up my alley.
 I also like that the bed is relatively affordable.

 As a heavier back sleeper, the Nectar Mattress is not a great fit for me.
 I find it comfortable, but ultimately I’d personally opt for a hybrid mattress.

 The feel of a mattress is not the same as firmness.
 While firmness refers to how soft or hard a bed’s surface is, the feel refers to the way you perceive the mattress while laying on top of all the bed’s materials.

 How firm is the Nectar mattress?